Make a batch of decadent raspberry jam brownies (chocolate brownies with raspberry jam swirled into the batter) for a special treat.

 When my mother, Nancy Powers Martin, was a child in West Medford, Massachusetts, she loved her mother’s desserts.
 Her favorite was chocolate brownies with homemade raspberry jam swirled into the batter.
-My grandmother, Gertrude Powers, served them on hand-painted porcelain plates.
+My grandmother, Gertrude Powers, served these raspberry jam brownies on hand-painted porcelain plates.

-Usually brownies are baked in a square metal pan, but I break with tradition and bake mine in a ten-inch glass pie plate and serve them in wedges.
 My mother, a retired dietitian, substitutes canola oil and cocoa for her mother’s butter and chocolate.
-My grandmother never put vanilla extract or salt in her brownies.
+My grandmother never put vanilla extract or salt in her raspberry jam brownies.
 She said they diminish the intensity of the chocolate flavor.
 I agree, but recently I stirred a tablespoon of raspberry liqueur into the batter before swirling in the jam.
 The brownies were delicious.
 My grandmother would have liked them.